 Note: I spent the last week of August in London.
-London #1 gives a sense of the cityscape.
+Visiting London gives a sense of the cityscape.
 In this post I’ll delve into London Architecture.

 Georgian (1714-1830).
 When I visit London, I stay in Bloomsbury, an area chock full of Georgian architecture.